jmtiong/swat/backend/README.md

 3. If requesting old date time range and it already exists, do not call API.

 #### Weather External API
-1. If no weather information of the area exists, call API.
-2. If there exists a weather information but it is outdated, use as it is.
+1. If there exists a weather information but it is outdated, use as it is.

 We can use Redis to cache similar requests within a short time frame.